 Chicago’s final song was the rambunctious double hit from Chicago 16 “Hard to Say I’m Sorry/Get Away”.
 It was a veritable rock-o-rama.

-EWF joined them for the encore including “25 or 6 to 4” and “Shining Star” but I did not stay, I’d had enough.
+EWF joined them for the encore including “25 or 6 to 4” and “Shining Star,” but I did not stay; I’d had enough for the evening.